zeusmedina/cs-maps-tree-map-lab-codeU/README.md

 2. Inside the `TreeMap`, the keys are not stored in order; they are stored in a **binary search tree**, which makes it possible to traverse the keys, in order, in linear time.

 In this lab, we'll explain how binary search trees work and then you will use one to implement a `Map`.
-Along the way, we'll analyze the performance of the core map methods when imlemented using a tree.
+Along the way, we'll analyze the performance of the core map methods when implemented using a tree.

 ## Binary search tree